moryyiim/Todo-List/README.md

 # TODO List

-This app was built using HTML, CSS, TailwindCSS, and React
+This CRUD app was built using HTML, CSS, TailwindCSS, and React

 # Demo